Digitalising your business: examples for SMEs

-Digitalisation is a way to adopt a more efficient or smarter approach to work.
+Digitalisation is a way to work faster and smarter.
 You leave manual jobs, such as creating invoices or submitting sales orders, to a computer.
 When you digitalise customer or revenue details, this is referred to as ‘data’.
 Computers are able to process data more accurately and more quickly than human beings.
-While the start-up process takes some time, once this is completed digitalisation saves you considerable time and money.
+This helps you save money and avoid mistakes

 Benefits of digitisation